- You are required to report any vehicle accident involving injury, death, or property damages totaling more than $500 to the police.

 One reason that people fear reporting a car accident to their insurance company after an accident is the fact that often times, car insurance rates will increase after a claim.
-If you have been in a car accident in the state of Georgia, here are some factors what you need to know about insurance, including how your insurance rates may be impacted:
+If you have been in a car accident in the state of Georgia, here are some things you need to know about insurance, including how your insurance rates may or may not change:

 Insurance Requirements in the State of Georgia

-According to the Office of Insurance and Safety Fire Commissioner, the minimum limits of liability required under Georgia law are $25,000 in bodily injury liability per person, $50,000 in bodily injury liability per accident, and $25,000 in property damage liability insurance.
+As of 2020, the minimum limits of liability required under Georgia law are $25,000 in bodily injury liability per person, $50,000 in bodily injury liability per accident, and $25,000 in property damage liability insurance.

 Do I Have To Report An Accident To My Insurance Company?